Strength Training for Men Over 50 – Introduction

 - Drive your feet into the floor and lift your hips toward the ceiling.

 - Lower your butt back to the ground and repeat.

 - Make this exercise harder by using one leg at a time or holding a weight across your hips.

 Target muscles: Middle trapezius, rhomboids, posterior deltoids

 Given how important posture is for older adults, including this exercise in this workout makes sense.

-Targeting the muscles across and between your shoulder blades band pull aparts is an excellent exercise for fixing that slouch!
+Because they target the muscles across and between your shoulder blades, band pull-aparts are an excellent exercise for fixing that slouch!

 How to do it: